Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 ### Define a custom authentication flow with `ChainedTokenCredential`

-While `DefaultAzureCredential` is generally the quickest way to authenticate apps for Azure, you can customize the credentials that are considered. `ChainedTokenCredential` enables users to combine multiple credential instances to define a customized chain of credentials.
+While `DefaultAzureCredential` is generally the quickest way to authenticate apps for Azure, you can create a customized chain of credentials to be considered. `ChainedTokenCredential` enables users to combine multiple credential instances to define a customized chain of credentials.
 For more information, see [ChainedTokenCredential overview][ctc_overview].

 ## Managed identity support